CIQM-FM

-CIQM-FM is a radio station broadcasting at 97.5 FM in London, Ontario, Canada, branded as 97.5 Virgin Radio.
-The station airs a CHR/Top 40 format.
-CIQM is owned by Bell Media.
-CIQM's studios are located at 1 Communications Road along with CJBX-FM and CFPL-DT while its transmitter is located near Byron in West London.
+CIQM-FM (97.5 MHz) is a commercial radio station in London, Ontario, Canada, branded as 97.5 Virgin Radio.
+It is owned by Bell Media and it airs a contemporary hit radio format.
+The station has several London-based full-time air personalities, while some shows are syndicated from iHeartRadio.
+The studios and offices are at 1 Communications Road off Highview Avenue West, shared with sister stations CJBX-FM and CFPL-DT.

-CIQM operates on a frequency once occupied by CKO from 1977 to 1989.
+CIQM-FM has an effective radiated power (ERP) of 50,000 watts.
+The transmitter is off Byron Baseline Road at Westdel Bourne Road, west of downtown London.

 History

+CKO-FM-3

+The 97.5 FM dial position was first occupied by all-news radio station CKO-FM-3, part of the nationwide CKO radio network.
+CKO-FM-3 went on the air in November 1977.
+It was one of six CKO stations that signed on that year, including Toronto, Montreal and Ottawa.

+However, poor advertising sales doomed the network, and it shut down in 1989.
+The move took all of the network's radio stations dark, including London.
+The 97.5 frequency remained silent for four years.

+CIQM Moves to 97.5

-CIQM originally operated as Q103 at 103.1 FM (now the home of CFHK-FM in St. Thomas) from its sign-on in 1986 until moving to the 97.5 frequency vacated by CKO in 1993.
-For many years, the station was known as Q97.5, even after taking on the "EZ Rock" trademark; in 2006, the "Q" was dropped and the station became known as simply 97.5, London's EZ Rock.
+CIQM originally operated as Q103 at 103.1 FM, signing on in 1986.
+It moved to the 97.5 frequency vacated by CKO in 1993.
+The previous 103.1 frequency is now the home of CFHK-FM in St. Thomas.

+For many years, the station was known as Q97.5, even after taking on the "EZ Rock" trademark.
+In 2006, the "Q" was dropped and the station became known as simply 97.5, London's EZ Rock.

+Hot AC

-On September 6, 2010, CIQM underwent several changes, including a tweak in branding (as The New Sound of EZ Rock), a new logo and new on-air staff.
-The station moved from its 24-year-old adult contemporary format to hot adult contemporary.
+On September 6, 2010, CIQM underwent several changes, including a tweak in branding as The New Sound of EZ Rock.
+It got a new logo and new on-air staff.
+The station moved from 24 years of playing adult contemporary music to a hot adult contemporary format.
 The switch was due to rival CKOT-FM switching from easy listening to a gold-based soft AC mix, and also because of rimshot rivals CIHR-FM and CHGK-FM, both mainstream AC stations, also being heard in London.

-The station also dropped the decimal point from the station ID after flipping to Hot AC.
-Just after the format tweak, Astral Media switched CIQM's jingles to the Hot AC jingles.
-Despite all of the changes, CIQM, which once dominated the market, suffered from ratings erosion, and had the lowest share in the London CMA, and was a distant second place behind CKOT.
+CIQM also dropped the decimal point from the station ID after flipping to Hot AC.
+Just after the format tweak, Astral Media switched CIQM's jingles to Hot AC jingles.
+Despite all of the changes, CIQM, which once dominated the market, suffered from ratings erosion, and had the lowest share in the London CMA, and was a distant second place behind CKOT-FM.